-Here are the latest versions of our papers.
+Here are our latest papers.

 Elimelech R., David O., De la Cruz Mengual C., Kalisch R., Berndt W., Shalyt M., Silberstein M., Hadad Y., & Kaminer I.